CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### 1. _Extend design component_
 > * When you done with your UI in **_ServiceDesigner_**, open your coding editor and your project.
 > * First, check saved _design.component.tsx_.
 There are all components that you created in **_ServiceDesigner_**.
-> * Then import one design component what to use from _design.component.tsx_ and _extends_ it to project's component, just like below.
+> * Then import one design component what to use from _design.component.tsx_.
+> * And _extends_ it to project's component, just like below code.
 > ```css
 > import { DesignedThemeTestReacttest } from 'design/design.component';
 > export class ReactTest extends DesignedThemeTestReacttest {